 Adapting Your Dog To Boots

 Your dog may need some help adjusting to his boots at first.
-Have him wear them around the house and gradually increase the time.
+Have him or her wear them around the house and gradually increase the time.
 Just watch the video below of these dogs walking funny in their boots.

 The mesh vents are claw proof, so if your dog likes to scratch around, this tent will hold up.
 It packs into a messenger style bag for easy storage and carrying.
 It also includes a rain cover to keep your pup dry during a rainstorm.